 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.

-• Travel Guard Insurance
+• Travel Insurance Information

 Seasons at Crooked & Acklins

 The lodge fishes nearly year round, with a short closure during late summer.
-November thru May are typically the best months to book a bonefishing trip, when the weather and water temperatures are most ideal.
+November thru May is typically the best months to book a bonefishing trip, when the weather and water temperatures are most ideal.

 Getting to Crooked & Acklins